Malgorzata-Niemczyk/grading-system-app/README.md

 - HTML
 - Font Awesome

 ## Setup

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Also, run `npm run server` to watch the db.json file with data for changes.
+Also, run `npm run server` to watch the db.json file for data changes.